jahaltom/mtDNA-Pre-term-birth-association-/README.md

 - PCA outlieres removed
 	- 	Calculates site-wise Euclidean distance (Using top N PCs needed to reach ~85% variance).
 Flags the top 1% as outliers per site
 	- 	Creates a before/after PCA plot
+- Fits a Weibull distribution to GAGEBRTH, defines 1st and 99th percentile cutoffs, and filters samples outside this range as well as haplogroups with fewer than 25 samples.
+It summarizes pre-term vs. normal birth counts per categorical class, removes low-count classes (<25 total), and drops categorical variables entirely if only one class would remain.
+It reports which categorical variables are retained (in CategoricalVariablesToKeepTable.tsv), flags binary variables for feature selection, and outputs Weibull parameters, cutoffs, and plots.
+Finally, it saves the filtered metadata (Metadata.Weibull.tsv), writes IDs.txt for downstream VCF selection, and plots both filtered/unfiltered distributions and all continuous feature relationships with PTB and GA.